 - 1. Due dates for all assignments will be given throughout the duration of this course.
 Sufficient notice of due dates for assignments will be given, there is no reason why the assignments cannot be completed on time.

 - 2. It is unfair to selectively grant extensions to some students and not others.
 Therefore, late assignments are not accepted.
 Addendums to this rule may include medical and/or prior approval from the instructor.
 A zero will be given for any assignment not turned in by the deadline.

 - 3. Your final grade is determined by dividing the total points earned by the total points possible.
-Points will be awarded for homework practice using MyOpenMath, assessments within Blackboard and other informal assessments provided by the teacher at various times during the semester.
+Points will be awarded for thoughtful, selected practice assignments, unit assessments and support activities.

 - 4. Grades will be calculated using the following criteria:

 - A 90% 100%

 - B 80% 89%

 - C 70% 79%

 - D 60% 69%

 - $F \leq 59\%$